 "My word…" Colbert stared at it.

 She fell back, laughing uproariously.
-"You became your commoner summons' familiar!"
+"You became the familiar?!"

 It was a going theme; he looked at the strange young man as he stared at Louise.
 Who was this man?

 Louise, shutting her eyes tightly, tensed up as her humiliation was completed.
-After making it through her first year despite her reputation and trying so hard, to end up embarrassed in front of her entire class like this.
+After barely making it through her first year and trying so hard, she wound up embarrassed in front of her entire class like this.
 It was all she could take, but she wouldn't let them have the benefit of seeing her cry and she buried her face in her hands.

-Seeing her on the verge of breaking down despite her efforts, the man she summoned sighed and looked around the students treating it like a big joke and rested his hand on the hilt of the sword on his hip.
-"Alright, that's enough!"
+Seeing her on the verge of breaking down despite her efforts, the man she summoned sighed and looked around the students treating it like a big joke.

-The force and anger in his shout quickly got their attention.
+The force in his shout quickly got their attention, it almost felt as though a wave of force came off the young man with his yell.
 As Louise looked with surprise at the young man, he removed his hand from his sword and walked over to her and Colbert.